-Born in Rome and raised in Italy in a bilingual family, I was trained as a scholar and teacher at the Universita' Statale di Pavia (Italy) and the University of Kent at Canterbury (UK).
-Before coming to The University of Melbourne (2005), I have held positions in the UK, at the University of Western Australia, and at the University of South Australia.
+Andrea Rizzi is Cassamarca Associate Professor of Italian Studies at the University of Melbourne.
+Born in Rome and raised in Italy in a bilingual family, Andrea was trained as a scholar and teacher at the Universita' Statale di Pavia (Italy) and the University of Kent at Canterbury (UK).
+Before coming to The University of Melbourne (2005), Andrea held positions in the UK, at the University of Western Australia, and at the University of South Australia.

-I am an early modern history and literature scholar with an interdisciplinary approach to the study of this significant period of European culture: having been trained as a philologist as an undergraduate student at the University of Pavia (Italy), I then developed a focus on the transmission and tradition of historical Latin texts throughout the Italian Renaissance.
-My PhD concerned the translations of histories at the Ferrarese court of Duke Ercole I. Cultural history, literature, and translation studies are therefore the three interconnected streams of my research.
+Andrea is an early modern literary and translation history scholar with an interdisciplinary approach to the study of this significant period of European culture: having been trained as a philologist as an undergraduate student at the University of Pavia (Italy), Andrea then developed a focus on the transmission and tradition of historical Latin texts throughout the Italian Renaissance.
+Cultural history, literature, and translation studies are therefore the three interconnected streams of Andrea's research.